mikeakohn/playstation2_demo/README.md

 putting the demos in the samples directory of Java Grinder but I since this one might have some bigger assets I wanted a separate repository for it.
-There is still a small sample program with Java grinder, but it's more for showing examples of how to use the API.
+There is still a small sample program with Java Grinder, but it's more for showing examples of how to use the API.

 If the documentation in this README doesn't make sense, please